RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 **UNIX**

-1. Ensure that the installed Java is added to the PATH environment variable. <!-- do we need this here? --> adding JAVA to the PATH environment variable resulted in the emulator not opening as expected when running the demo (step 5 in Execute the BANKDEMO application).
+1. Ensure that the installed Java is added to the PATH environment variable. adding JAVA to the PATH environment variable resulted in the emulator not opening as expected when running the demo (step 5 in Execute the BANKDEMO application).
 When I attempted to go through it a second time, I did not configure this and the emulator opened on its own. -->
 2. Start the enterprise server region that runs the application you want to connect to.
 3. Open a terminal and set up the COBOL environment in it.